bhaskarahanuma/Handwritten-text-from-an-image/README.md

 # Handwritten-text-from-an-image

-As part of my internship in TCS iON, I have used various techniques to identify and recognize the text from an image
+Techniques to identify and recognize the text from an image